fidian/ansi/README.md

     # Reset the terminal and move the cursor to row 1 column 1
     ansi --erase-display=2 --reset-all --position=1,1 --no-restore

+    # Find out how many lines the terminal can display
+    ansi --report-window-chars | cut -d , -f 1

 Need more?
 Check out the [examples/](examples/) folder.